-It’s easy to get overwhelmed by green cleaners.
+It’s easy to get overwhelmed by natural green cleaners.

 You see a tip about using vinegar to clean – where do I use it? you wonder.

 Your grandma emails you 50 ways to use baking soda in the home – how do I remember these when I need them?

 And Pinterest serves up “50 green cleaners” or “101 ways to clean a non-toxic home” and you suddenly have 5,000 changes you need to make THIS WEEK!

 My mission here at KS has always been to make the baby steps possible.
 We focus on what creates the biggest impact on your health and environment while also respecting your crunched time and budget.